tddfellow/tddfellow.github.io/source/_posts/2016-06-21-why-i-dont-use-mocking-frameworks-anymore.markdown

 - pseudo-code
 ---

 Some time ago, I have discovered, that using your own custom test double classes, instead of a test framework makes my test code more readable and maintainable.
-Here is an example:
+Here is an example (pseudo-code):

 ```javascript
 function test_password_revealer_when_toggled_reveals_password() {